 Factors are vectors with labels.
 This is different from character vectors, or even numeric ones, because they’re what R folks call “self describing”, allowing R’s functions to automatically make more sense of them than they would of the other types.
 They’re built with the

 factor function, which needs to be fed a vector as an argument:

 > f <- factor(c('Hello', 'World', 'Hello', 'Annie', 'Hello', 'World')) > f Hello World Hello Annie Hello World Levels: Annie Hello World > table(f) f Annie Hello World 1 3 2

 Levels lists out the unique elements in the factor.
 The

 table function grabs a factor and builds a table consisting of the various levels in the factor, and the number of their occurrences in the factor.

 I personally haven’t found a use for factors yet in my projects, but I’m learning about them.

-In this article, we covered the basic data types in R and the essentials of using RStudio.
-You are now armed with all the knowledge you need to start some basic data operations, something we’ll look into in the very next post.
+In this tutorial, we’ve covered the basic data types in R and the essentials of using RStudio.
+You’re now armed with all the knowledge you need to start some basic data operations.
 Remember that all the functions we covered above are fully searchable in the help files with

-When learning a programming language, it is customary to teach data types first, logical operators second and control structures third before moving into advanced things like functions and classes, but in this case, I believe we’ve laid a decent enough foundation to jump straight into the fire and learn by example.
-We’ll cover all that on real, practical data – but only if you’re interested.
+When learning a programming language, it’s customary to teach data types first, logical operators second, and control structures third, before moving into advanced things like functions and classes.
+But in this tutorial, I believe we’ve laid a decent enough foundation to jump straight into the fire and learn by example.